harulol/advent-of-code-2022/README.md

 - (a) Didn't understand modular arithmetic well, had to look up what the modulo has to be.
 - (b) Took 40s for it to loop through 4,000,000 lines man.
 Not performant.
 - (c) Took a bit of time too lol.
 Not performant.
+- (d) Learned about a technique utilizing deques or doubly linked lists on the AoC subreddit.